webdriverio-community/wdio-edgedriver-service/README.md

 npm i -D msedgedriver --edgechromiumdriver_version=81.0.416.58
 ```

-Instructions on how to install `WebdriverIO` can be found [here.](http://webdriver.io/guide/getstarted/install.html)

 ## Configuration

 By design, only Edge is available.
 In order to use the service you need to add `edgedriver` to your service array: